Prototyping 101: Why it's Crucial for Product Design Success

 Gathering feedback

 Prototyping allows you to gather feedback from users, stakeholders, and other experts about your product.
 This can help you refine your design and make sure it meets the needs and expectations of your target audience.
+Prototyping can be a powerful tool for communicating design concepts to team members, stakeholders, and customers.
+By creating a physical or interactive model of the product, you can provide a better understanding of how it will work and what it will look like.

 Overall, prototyping is an essential part of product design, as it allows you to explore and test different ideas, identify and resolve design issues, communicate concepts, and gather feedback.
 By incorporating prototyping into your product development process, you can create better products that meet the needs of your users and stakeholders.